• Skip to primary navigation

 Instructions

-• While the chicken wings are baking, make the sauce by adding crema, mayonnaise, zest and juice of one lime, garlic, a tablespoon each of cotija cheese and cilantro, half teaspoon of chipotle powder, paprika, salt and pepper in a blender.
+• While the chicken wings are baking, make the sauce by adding crema, mayonnaise, zest and juice of one lime, garlic, a tablespoon each of cotija cheese and cilantro, chipotle powder, paprika, salt and pepper in a blender.
 Blend on high speed for 30 seconds.
-Transfer to a squeeze bottle.
+Transfer to a bowl, or squeeze bottle, if you have one.

 • Once the wings are baked, toss them in a bowl with the juice of half a lime and a sprinkling of salt and pepper.